denten-bin/dotfiles/README.md

 .dotfiles
 =========
 This repository contains a collection of configuration for Debian.
 My interfaces are built around *i3*, *zsh*, and *vim*.
-The environment ends up looking something like [this](.
+The environment ends up looking something like [this](https://github.com/denten/.dotfiles/blob/master/layoutidea.png).